 Rev 0: Initial version of the document, and addressed comments from various participants (listed in the above author list.)

-Rev 1:
+Rev 1: Address further comments from co-authors and Boon Ng.

 The text is based on the following motions:

 In R1, there exists a mode where an EHT AP may announce restricted service periods (SPs) such that: